 2. Proposed amendments must be circulated to all members and voters with sufficient notice before a vote.

-Article XII – Dissolution
+Article XIV – Dissolution

 1. The Party may be dissolved only by a two-thirds (2/3) majority of the National Congress.